harish-vnkt/design-pattern-code-generator/README.md

 * Mediator
 * Visitor

 There are five unit tests and integration tests for all the implemented design patterns.
 The generated patterns are written to a folder named ```generated_patterns``` in the project directory under the appropriate folders.
+The integration tests essentially build the entire code for a design pattern.

 ### Areas of improvement

 * **Coverage** - Could have implemented more design patterns if I had managed time better.
 I spent more time than necessary trying to design my abstraction instead of implementing design patterns.
 * **Design** - Since any code that needs to be generated needs to be added to the abstract syntax tree under construction, the ```CodeGenerator``` class was implemented as an abstract class to inherit rather than a utility class, which seems more reasonable to me.
 It makes more sense as a utility class because of the presence of methods in the class that generate pieces of code that I manually piece together later in the subclasses.
 * **Testing and Exceptions** - The testing on all the methods for manipulating the abstract syntax was not exhaustive.
 A lot of the parts of the tree are added to list objects and I have not done type-checking before adding them.
+I have also not done input checking when reading user inputs from configuration file.
 * **Scope for further abstraction** - I ended up repeating code generating procedures for multiple files that needed to be generated, for example, the steps to create a method block, or the steps to add formal parameters, or the steps create an assignment expression.
 This could have been avoided by more careful abstraction.
 I also repeated code for creating the Builder classes which could have been avoided in retrospect.
 * **Limited input freedom** - The design patterns have been chosen with a basic structure that is to be generated giving the user less number of inputs to manipulate.
 The code generation should ideally cover a broader scope.
 * **Logging** - Logging could have been better and more structured.